SC House proposes $400 million bond to help college maintenance projects - South Carolina Radio Network

 Members of the state House introduced a plan that would borrow more than $400 million to cut into a massive backlog of maintenance needs, particularly at South Carolina’s colleges.

-If approved, it would be the first time since 2001 that state lawmakers have raised money for colleges in this way in 16 years.
-A House budget panel on Tuesday revealed roughly $2 billion in project requests submitted by various schools and agencies which could be considered for the bond package.
+If approved, it would be the first time since 2001 that state lawmakers have raised money for colleges in this way.
+A House budget panel on Tuesday revealed roughly $2 billion in poject requests submitted by various schools and agencies which could be considered for the bond package.
 However, that list will need to be pared down significantly to meet the $400-$425 million goal set by House Ways and Means Committee Chairman Brian White, R-Anderson.

 White was emphatic the state would only be borrowing for maintenance or renovations and warned colleges against pushing for more.
 “The hope is not to do new buildings on college campuses.
 That is not the point of this,” he said during Tuesday’s meeting.
 “If the hogs come out and try to get greedy on something, it will go away just as fast as it appeared.”